Requirements for the B.A. in International Relations

 In addition, participation in the Maxwell-Washington International Relations Semester, a 15-credit seminar and internship program in Washington, D.C., is highly recommended.
 Email inquiries to IR-Advisor@maxwell.syr.edu

-Participation in extracurricular activities, such as the International Relations Learning Community, our International Relations Honor Society Sigma Iota Rho, Model UN, colloquia, and related community activities, is also encouraged.
+Participation in extracurricular activities, such as the International Relations Learning Community, our International Relations Honor Society Sigma Iota Rho, Model United Nations, national conferences, and related student organizations, is also encouraged.